valbaca/valbaca.github.io/_posts/2023-12-12-tyranid-starter.md

 The Number 1 question asked is "After the Leviathan box, what units should I get?"
 There's no perfect answer and opinions will vary, but currently, here are some of the top units in the Tyranids that aren't in the Leviathan or Starter boxes:

 - **1 Biovore**: Absolute must-have.
 Produces a Spore Mine (aka "Score Mine") each turn that can reliably score Secondary Objectives.
 Only one Biovore can spawn mines and only one mine is ever needed, so run exactly one Biovore.
-- (20-40x) Gargoyles: fast moving, deep-striking, high-OC screening Endless Multitude unit.
+- **(20-40x) Gargoyles**: fast moving, deep-striking, high-OC screening Endless Multitude unit.
 As annoying as they are to  assemble, paint, and move on the board, they're infinitely more annoying for your opponent.
 - **1 Deathleaper**: Just a load of abilities: Fights First, Infiltrator, Lone Op, Stealth, and Fear of the Unseen.
 Considered a must-have currently.
 - **2-3 Neurolictors**: Aura/Support unit that is often planted near one or even two objectives.
 Works very well with Deathleaper, the two are often paired together near a vital objective.
 - **1-2 Maleceptors**: All around solid unit.
 Very tanky with good attacks.